If you’re pregnant and scared about breastfeeding, you’re not alone. Many moms are scared to breastfeed. Learn the 7 reasons that will tame your fear.

 - Essential Things You Need After Giving Birth

-Tell me in the comments: Were you scared to breastfeed?
+Tell me in the comments: Are you scared to breastfeed?
 How do you cope with feeling terrified of breastfeeding?